ferguson-gvsu/cis_241_w_2026/README.md

-# cis_241_w_2026
+# CIS 241 - Winter 2026

-Class materials for my Winter 2026 section of CIS 241 - System Level Programming and Utilities
+Here you'll find my lecture slides and any additional files needed to complete our coursework.